awsdocs/amazon-ecr-user-guide/doc_source/image-scanning.md

 When a new repository is configured to **scan on push**, all new images pushed to the repository will be scanned\.
 Results from the last completed image scan can then be retrieved\.
 For more information, see [Retrieving image scan findings](#describe-scan-findings)\.

-For AWS Management Console steps, see [Creating a private repository](repository-create.md)\.
+For AWSManagement Console steps, see [Creating a private repository](repository-create.md)\.

 #### To create a repository configured for scan on push \(AWS CLI\)<a name="scanning-repo-cli"></a>